3Xtreme: Development

 3Xtreme was developed by 989 Sports, with Ed Loonam as the product manager.
-The idea was to incorporate the speed pace from 1Xtreme, while keeping some fighting elements from 2Xtreme.
+The idea was to incorporate the speed pace from ESPN Extreme Games, while keeping some fighting elements from 2Xtreme.
 Unlike the previous games in the series which used sprites, every in-game object was fully polygonal and all tracks were designed to be longer.
 The vehicles were based on real-life models from several manufacturers, such as Trek Bicycle Corporation, K2 Sports, GT Bicycles and Tum Yeto.

 Sony spent millions of dollars marketing the game.

 Reception

 The game received unfavorable reviews according to the review aggregation website GameRankings.
 Next Generation said that the game was "yet another formula 'don't do much for the sequel, because they're gonna buy it anyway' production."